ShunSakurai/check_forbidden/README.md

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### v1.4.0, April 23, 2016
+- Change the application name to 'Check Forbidden'
+- Ensure the name of the result file ends with .csv
+- Reduce the size of the dist folder
+- Enable choosing .mqxlz and .mqxliff files at the same time
+- Add a splash message
+- * Add a known issue: Avoid using single symbols used in tags and special characters

 ### v1.3.0, April 12, 2016
 - Change the options icon